-• Mission statement, organizational history and contact information.
+Mission statement, organizational history and contact information.

-This section will be pre-populated, but you may update or correct any information here.
+This information will be pre-populated from the organizational profile.
+You may update or correct any information here - please note that the changes will be reflected in the organizational profile.

-Financial Snapshot

-Enter your organization's total budget (expenses) for the current fiscal year.
+- Financial Snapshot - Enter your organization's total budget (expenses) for the current fiscal year.